sablier-labs/docs/docs/reference/01-overview.md

 > [**Core Source Code**](https://github.com/sablier-labs/v2-core/tree/v1.2.0)

-Core consists of the distribution contracts (LockupLinear, LockupDynamic and LockupTranched), and an NFT descriptor.
+The Core consists of the distribution contracts (LockupLinear, LockupDynamic and LockupTranched), and an NFT descriptor.

 ### LockupLinear